-- R&D activities: they should be classified within CEPA 8 if their main purpose relates to pollution and degradation issues (EP), while they should be classified in the RUM field if they relate mainly to natural resource use and depletion issues (class 15 of the Italian CRUMA).
-For some (multi-purpose) R&D projects that relate to both EP and RUM issues, there is no way to identify a main purpose (or to distribute the activities and the expenditure between the different purposes).
-Istat classifies such multi-purpose projects by convention within CEPA 8, based on the consideration that in the absence of an official classification of RUM activities they are probably classified within CEPA 8 in any case; - O General administration activities: they should be classified within CEPA 9.1 if their main purpose is EP, while they should be classified in the RUM field if their main purpose is the management of natural resources (CRUMA 16.1).
-Often general administration activities can involve several environmental aspects, belonging to both EP and RUM fields; in the absence of an official classification of RUM activities, such cases are probably classified within CEPA 9.1.
-By taking into accounts these considerations, in the Italian CRUMA the following rule has been adopted: if the general administration activities concern both environmental protection and use and management of natural resources, they should be broken down between CRUMA 16.1 and CEPA 9.1; if this is impossible, they should be classified in CRUMA 16.1 or alternatively in CEPA 9.1. according to the "main purpose" criterion; if this is impossible as well, they should be classified within CEPA 9.1; - Education, training and information: here the same classification principles as for general administration activities apply (in this case the choice is between CEPA 9.2 and CRUMA 16.2).
+relate to both EP and RUM issues, there is no way to identify a main purpose (or to distribute the activities and the expenditure between the different purposes).
+Istat classifies such multi-purpose projects by convention within CEPA 8, based on the consideration that in the absence of an official classification of RUM activities they are probably classified within CEPA 8 in any case;

+- o General administration activities: they should be classified within CEPA 9.1 if their main purpose is EP, while they should be classified in the RUM field if their main purpose is the management of natural resources (CRUMA 16.1).
+Often general administration activities can involve several environmental aspects, belonging to both EP and RUM fields, and there is no way to identify a main purpose.
+In the Italian CRUMA, in the absence of an official classification of RUM activities, the following rule has been adopted: if the general administration activities concern both environmental protection and use and management of natural resources, they should be broken down between CRUMA 16.1 and CEPA 9.1; if this is impossible, they should be classified in CRUMA 16.1 or alternatively in CEPA 9.1. according to the "main purpose" criterion; if this is impossible as well, they should be classified within CEPA 9.1; given that in other countries they are probably classified within CEPA 9.1; - Education, training and information: here the same classification principles as for general administration activities apply (in this case the choice is between CEPA 9.2 and CRUMA 16.2).

-The comments provided by the Eurostat Reflection group on RUMEA reflect the view that the above presentation of the borderline cases is exhaustive and useful and should be included in the revised chapter 5 of the SEEA.
+According to what is argued in the comments provided by the Eurostat Reflection group on RUMEA, the above presentation of the borderline cases is exhaustive and useful and should be included in the revised chapter 5 of the SEEA.